benstr1702/code-leet/TEMPLATE.md

-# 129. Sum Root to Leaf Numbers
+# Problem Title

-### Difficulty: Medium
+### Difficulty: [Difficulty Level]

 ## Problem Overview

 You are given the root of a binary tree where each node contains a digit from `0` to `9`.
 Each root-to-leaf path in the tree represents a number.
-For example, the path `1 -> 2 -> 3` represents the number `123`.
 Your task is to return the total sum of all root-to-leaf numbers.
-The answer is guaranteed to fit in a 32-bit integer.

 **Constraints**: